tlswg/tls13-spec/draft-ietf-tls-tls13.md

 groups that are mutually supported, but the client's ClientHello did not contain sufficient information to proceed with the handshake.
-If a server cannot successfully select algorithms, MUST abort the handshake with a "handshake_failure" alert.
+If a server cannot successfully select algorithms, it MUST abort the handshake with a "handshake_failure" alert.

 Structure of this message: